avishek19/Java-Automation/README.md

 5) Update viewCount as expected
 6) Run the Project

-**** No Need to downlaod any drivers, this project will set to use Chromdriver
+**** No Need to downlaod any drivers, this project is set to use Chromdriver